-CHD in many cases may be asymptomatic and accidently during discovered the examination or may be presented by some clinical manifestations (e.g. Cyanosis or Murmur) and /or complications (e.g. Heart Failure).
+CHD in many cases may be asymptomatic and discovered accidently during the routine examination or may be presented by some clinical manifestations (e.g. Cyanosis or Murmur) and /or complications (e.g. Heart Failure).
 (2)

 As medical care has advanced over time, treatment of many abnormalities is now available and many children with congenital heart defect are living healthier lives.
 (3)